tdnguyen6/monorepo-semrel-template/README.md

 # monorepo-semrel-template
-Monorepo template using semantic-release as a versioning tool.
+Monorepo template using git submodules and semantic-release as a versioning tool.